DIXIE SOFTBALL FAQS

 What are some examples of activities or events that are not covered by the General Liability policy?

 - Team or league activities that are contrary to the rules or directives of Dixie Softball, Inc.

 - Activities on a team level that are not directly supervised by the insured or authorized team staff or that are contrary to league rules or directives.

-- Any scrimmages, tournaments or other game play against non-DSI teams unless such play is approved by the league president, follows DSI safety rules and regulations, and is played with players who are officially registered with such league for regular season play or fall ball play.
+- Any scrimmages, tournaments or other game play against non-DSI teams unless such play is approved by the league president and follows DSI safety rules and regulations.

 - Leasing or subleasing of premises to non-Dixie Softball, Inc. organizations or for non-Dixie Softball related league activities such as sporting events, fairs, or other special events.

 - High-risk fundraising activities which include amusement devices, fireworks, motorsports, etc. Call Sadler & Company prior to the high-risk event as coverage may be added for an additional premium charge.

 - Dances and concerts used for fundraising when the attendance exceeds 2000 attendees.
 Call Sadler & Company prior to such dances and concerts as coverage may be added for an additional premium charge.

 - Events where alcoholic beverages are served where either 1) a charge is made for the alcoholic beverage or 2) a permit or license is required by a governmental entity to be taken out in the name of the sports organization.
 Call Sadler & Company prior to such an event as liquor liability coverage may be added for an additional premium charge (the minimum premium will be at least $500.)